drikonmyar/online-notify/README.md

 # Precautions

 WhatsApp doesn't encourage users to scrape personal data of other users.
-So it will be a good idea not to use your primary WhatsApp account while login, use another account instead.
+So it will be a good idea not to use your primary WhatsApp account while login, use any other account instead.
 Otherwise your primary account may get "Temporarily banned".

 Take a look - https://faq.whatsapp.com/general/temporarily-banned/about-temporarily-banned-accounts/?lang=en